unvariant/ctf/googlectf-2022/hardware/weather/README.md

     return a | b == a

 # 02h is the opcode for LJMP
-# 12h is the opcode for LCALl
+# 12h is the opcode for LCALL
 ops = [0x02, 0x12]

 # firmware bytes extracted from the eeprom